Board and card game involving animals battling for dominion

 As well as the creatures, you have singular cards that are powerful one off's that can change the course of a battle.
 Once used, they're gone forever so you must use them wisely.

 For some board gamers, player counts can really make or break a game.
 If you're in a position where you play a lot of games with just you and a partner, then Vita Luna is going to be a great choice for you.
 With each battle lasting approximately 10 minutes each, games can last about 30-40 minutes in total.
-And, considering its high replayability factor, it fits beautifully into that category of ‘go on then, one more game…’
+It has a high replayability factor, and you can hone your tactics with each battle.

 Badger